The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: ANALYSIS

 Table \ref{tab: slab_results} reports the fit results as obtained from spectra at different wavelengths, which are illustrated above in a few examples in Figures \ref{fig: crires_spec}, \ref{fig: ishell_spec}, and \ref{fig: visir_spec}.
-We report results in terms of T and N, which are most sensitive to the measured flux ratios between lines of different energy and Einstein-$A$ coefficients (especially in the moderately optically thick conditions found in the results); in terms of emitting area A, the parameter that most relies on the overall flux calibration, we find similar values of $\approx 0.1$~au$^2$ for the 2.9~$\mu$m and 5~$\mu$m ro-vibrational lines, and $> 1$~au$^2$ for the 12.4~$\mu$m and 16--33~$\mu$m rotational lines, indicating widely different emitting areas for different transition bands.
+We report results in terms of $T$ and $N$, which are most sensitive to the measured flux ratios between lines of different energy and Einstein-$A$ coefficients (especially in the moderately optically thick conditions found in the results); in terms of emitting area A, the parameter that most relies on the overall flux calibration, we find similar values of $\approx 0.1$~au$^2$ for the 2.9~$\mu$m and 5~$\mu$m ro-vibrational lines, and $> 1$~au$^2$ for the 12.4~$\mu$m and 16--33~$\mu$m rotational lines, indicating widely different emitting areas for different transition bands.

 The $L$-band spectrum can be fitted in two disks only, due to the narrow spectral range available, the multiple spectral gaps introduced by telluric and photospheric lines, and severe blending of lines that are typically broad at these wavelengths \citep[see][]{banz17}.
-The best-fit excitation temperature is around 1000~K \citep[close to the 900~K previously estimated in in a few disks in][]{mandell12} and the column density about $10^{18}$~cm$^{-2}$, indicating moderately optically thick emission.
-Here we use the full line profile as dominated by a broad component, even though in a few cases there could be a weak contribution from a narrow line peak \citep[see Figure 15 in][]{banz17}.
+The best-fit excitation temperature is around 1000~K \citep[close to the 900~K previously estimated in a few disks in][]{mandell12} and the column density about $10^{18}$~cm$^{-2}$, indicating moderately optically thick emission.
+Here we measure the full line flux as dominated by a broad component, even though in a few cases there could be a weak contribution from a narrow component in the line peak \citep[see Figure 15 in][]{banz17}.

 The $M$-band spectrum can be fitted in most disks where water is detected, but does not converge in case of very broad and very faint emission (DO~Tau, RNO~90, RU~Lup).
-The best-fit excitation temperature is around 1100~K and the column density about a few $10^{18}$~cm$^{-2}$, apart from the case of DF~Tau where T is possibly as high as 1900~K. The similar results found from the $L$-band and $M$-band spectra suggest that the ro-vibrational bands share a similar excitation, with the stretching mode slightly sub-thermally excited (which could explain the lower line fluxes in rotation diagrams in Figure \ref{fig: rot_diagr_grid}).
+The best-fit excitation temperature is around 1100~K and the column density about a few $10^{18}$~cm$^{-2}$, except for the case of DF~Tau where $T$ is possibly as high as 1900~K. The similar results found from the $L$-band and $M$-band spectra suggest that the ro-vibrational bands share a similar excitation, with the stretching mode slightly sub-thermally excited (which could explain the lower line fluxes in rotation diagrams in Figure \ref{fig: rot_diagr_grid}).

 At 12.4~$\mu$m, the fit converges only in spectra where at least 3 lines are detected, while it does not converge in RNO~90 and RU~Lup with only 2 lines.
 The best-fit excitation temperature is overall around 700--800~K and consistent with what has been found in previous work fitting the 12.4~$\mu$m lines \citep{najita18,salyk19}, and the column density about a few $10^{18}$~cm$^{-2}$, again indicating moderate optical depth.